What would you like to know more about?

 • Valid Value: Message record ID (dp_Communications.Communication_ID) or empty for unspecified

 • Merge Fields and Snippets: Personalize your message with Merge Fields!
-Want to get really fancy?
+Want to get fancy?
 You can use snippets in your widget messages.
-Just add the Domain_GUID and Contact_GUID to the Default Field List of the table on which the record is created by the widget.
+Just add the Domain_GUID and Contact_GUID to the default field list of the table on which the record the widget created.

 3. Add Contact_ID_Table.[Contact_GUID] AS [Contact GUID].